fybrik/airbyte-module/helm/README.md

     This command deploys an airbyte-module pod in the `default` namespace, and creates an 'airbyte-module' service.

-1. To test it, go to the `client directory`, and run:
+1. To test it, go to the `client` directory, and run:
     ```bash
     ./deploy_airbyte_module_client_pod.sh
     ```